 Catawba Students Inducted into Alpha Chi National Honor Society

-Four seniors and 14 juniors at Catawba College were inducted into the Alpha Chi National Honor Society during an induction ceremony held in the Omwake-Dearborn Chapel on campus on September 28.
-The ceremony was part of Family Weekend at the college.
+Twenty Catawba College students were inducted into the Alpha Chi National Honor Society during an induction ceremony held at Catawba College on September 22.
+The induction ceremony was part of Family Weekend at the college.

-Dr. Renee McCachren, a professor Music, delivered the homily, “Sawdust and Shiny Paint.”
-The faculty sponsor for Alpha Chi is Dr. Sharon Sullivan, professor and chair of the Department of Mathematics and Computer Science, while Drs.
-Jason Hunt, an associate professor of Mathematics and Sue Calcagni, an associate professor of Biology and Environmental Science, are faculty advisors.
+Dr. Marie-Odile Langhorne, an assistant professor of Modern Foreign Language, delivered the homily, "Be Who You Truly Are: Embrace Your Real Self."
+The faculty sponsor for Alpha Chi is Dr. Sharon Sullivan, professor and chair of the Department of Mathematics and Computer Science.

 Founded in May 1978, the N.C.
 Omicron Chapter of Alpha Chi at Catawba has inducted 750 members since its inception.
 Membership is open only to those students in the top 10 percent of the junior and senior classes.
 Alpha Chi membership represents the highest academic achievement at Catawba College.